openstack/openstack-manuals/doc/config-reference/source/tables/nova-spice.rst

    * - ``html5proxy_host`` = ``0.0.0.0``

-     - (String) IP address or a hostname on which the ``nova-spicehtml5proxy`` service listens for incoming requests.
+     - (Host address) IP address or a hostname on which the ``nova-spicehtml5proxy`` service listens for incoming requests.

        Related options: